Ancient Mesopotamian religion: Deities

+Akkadian religion sometimes took inspiration from influential Sumerian religious leaders and beliefs, and deified Sumerian kings at some points.

 Cultic practice

 Public devotions

 Each Mesopotamian city was home to a deity, and each of the prominent deities was the patron of a city, and all known temples were located in cities, though there may have been shrines in the suburbs.
-The temple itself was constructed of mud brick in the form of a ziggurat, which rose to the sky in a series of stairstep stages.
-Its significance and symbolism have been the subject of much discussion, but most regard the tower as a kind of staircase or ladder for the god to descend from and ascend to the heavens, though there are signs which point towards an actual cult having been practiced in the upper temple, so the entire temple may have been regarded as a giant altar.
+Temples were constructed of mud brick in the form of a ziggurat, which rose to the sky in a series of stairstep stages.
+Temple significance and symbolism have been the subject of much discussion, but most regard the tower as a kind of staircase or ladder for the god to descend from and ascend to the heavens, though there are signs which point towards an actual cult having been practiced in the upper temple, so the entire temple may have been regarded as an altar.
 Other theories treat the tower as an image of the cosmic mountain where a dying and rising god "lay buried."
-Some temples, such as the temple of Enki in Eridu contained a holy tree (kiskanu) in a holy grove, which was the central point of various rites performed by the king, who functioned as a "master gardener."
+Some temples, such as the temple of Enki in Eridu contained a holy tree (kiskanu) in a sacred grove, which was the central point of various rites performed by the king, who functioned as a "master gardener."

 Mesopotamian temples were originally built to serve as dwelling places for the god, who was thought to reside and hold court on earth for the good of the city and kingdom.
 His presence was symbolized by an image of the god in a separate room.
-The god's presence within the image seems to have been thought of in a very concrete way, as instruments for the presence of the deity."
+The god's presence within the image seems to have been thought of in a very concrete way, as instruments for the presence of the deity.
 This is evident from the poem How Erra Wrecked the World, in which Erra deceived the god Marduk into leaving his cult statue.
 Once constructed, idols were consecrated through special nocturnal rituals where they were given "life", and their mouth "was opened" (pet pî) and washed (mes pî) so they could see and eat.
 If the deity approved, it would accept the image and agree to "inhabit" it.
 These images were also entertained, and sometime escorted on hunting expeditions.
 In order to service the gods, the temple was equipped with a household with kitchens and kitchenware, sleeping rooms with beds and side rooms for the deity's family, as well as a courtyard with a basin and water for cleansing visitors, as well as a stable for the god's chariot and draft animals.